 In Scialdore, the objecting creditor claimed that the deed did not create a tenancy by the entirety because the grantors did not acknowledge the tenancy by the entirety language inserted by the debtor, nor was the deed re-executed by the grantors after the insertion.
 Consequently, the debtor's interest was not exempt under Virginia law and not entitled to exemption under Bankruptcy Code §522(b)(2)(B).
 The debtor argued that the deed, although altered, specifically conveyed a tenancy by the entirety and is thus exempt under Virginia Law.

 In Allen v.
 Parkey, the Virginia Supreme Court held that an unsigned memorandum, attached to a deed that was complete and duly signed, had no effect.
-The facts in Parkey are substantially similar to Scialdore
+The facts in Parkey are substantially similar to Scialdore.

 In Scialdore, the debtor altered the delivered deed, seeking to establish a tenancy by the entirety which was not specified originally.
 Accordingly, the language added by the debtor, "as tenants by the entirety with right of survivorship as at common law," had no effect on the type of estate conveyed to the grantees.
 The Court ruled, "Once the tenancy by the entirety language is removed, the deed does not manifest intent to create a survivorship estate.
 To the contrary, the deed unequivocally states that the conveyance was made to the debtor as his sole and separate estate free of any interest of his wife."